lmiller1990/graphql-rest-vue/PART_3.md

 - setting up a GraphQL server using `type-graphql`, TypeORM and some utils
 - Jest `setupFiles`
 - Querying a GraphQL endpoint

+In the next article and screencast we will start building the front-end using Vue.js 3, powered by our GraphQL endpoint.